Nagoya Station: Post–war

 The third station building on fire.

 The third station building caught fire and was almost completely destroyed by the bombing of Nagoya during the Pacific War, although it was later repaired and remained in use until 1993.
 After the Surrender of Japan, the Allied occupation forces occupied a large part of the station, such as the waiting room, and restricted access to it, establishing a Railway Transportation Office (RTO) on 30 September 1945.
 Around this period, orphaned children and other homeless survivors of the war found shelter in the station.
 The station came under the operation of the Japanese National Railways (JNR) upon its establishment on 1 June 1949.
 The occupation of the station and the rolling stock ended upon the signing of the Treaty of San Francisco.
 The Nagoya Municipal Subway, which had been planned since May 1936, opened the first section of the Higashiyama Line between the station and Sakae on 15 November 1957, after many route revisions.
 The station was incorporated into the Tokaido Shinkansen upon its opening on 1 October 1964.
 From 1964 to 1972, its platforms were extended, and new railway lines were built to better facilitate the operation of trains.
 The operator of the station changed to the Central Japan Railway Company (JR Central) in 1987, when the JNR was privatized and split.

 Controversies arose when the station was skipped by one of the Nozomi services until 1997, when it was incorporated into the Tokaido Shinkansen.
-The third station building was replaced with the JR Central Towers, which opened in 4 December 1999.
+The third station building was replaced with the JR Central Towers, which opened on 4 December 1999.
 For the construction of the JR Central Towers, the platforms numbered 0 and 1 were put out of use, later being replaced by the new platforms numbered 1 and 2.
 On 6 October 2004, the West Nagoya freight branch was converted into the passenger-only Aonami Line, which terminates at the station.
-Station numbering was introduced to the sections of the Chuo, Kansai, and Tōkaidō Main Lines operated JR Central in March 2018; Nagoya Station was assigned station number CF00 for the Chuo Line, CJ00 for the Kansai Main Line, and CA68 for the Tōkaidō Main Line.
+Station numbering was introduced to the sections of the Chuo, Kansai, and Tōkaidō Main Lines operated JR Central in March 2018; Nagoya Station was assigned station number CF00 for the Chuo Main Line, CJ00 for the Kansai Main Line, and CA68 for the Tōkaidō Main Line.
 As of 2025, the Nagoya Station is served by the Aonami Line is assigned station number AN01.
 The Nagoya Municipal Subway station is assigned H08 and S02, each for the Higashiyama Line and the Sakura-dōri Line.

 Nagoya Station is planned to be the Chūō Shinkansen's western terminus, with construction underway since 17 December 2014.
 The line's two island platforms and four tracks will be located 30 to 40 meters underground.